Bhoovi333/calculator/README.md

-# calculator isa model based on html css js
+# calculator is a model based on html css and js